Particular/docs.particular.net/platform/installer/index.md

 ### Downloads

 The Platform Installer caches the downloaded MSI files in `%temp%\Particular\PlatformInstaller`.
 These files are download directly from GitHub.
 Some corporate firewalls prevent the downloading of executable files via content filters or by white/black listing specific web sites.
-If the Platform Installer cannot download the individual applications please consult with your network administration staff.
+If the Platform Installer cannot download the individual applications consult with the network administration staff.

 ### Logs